LukasDetermann/shadow/readme.md

 ## Project status

 Not production ready!
 At the moment it's all about finalising the API.
 There will most likely be breaking changes during that period.
-Going forward, it would be nice to have a version for not only java 17 but also 8 and 11.

 ## Getting started